College of Letters & Science

 Provided that an instructor wishes to allow undergraduates to enroll in a graduate course, students who wish to enroll in the courses should meet with the instructor, who can evaluate whether or not the student should be allowed to register.
 This decision is made at the instructor's discretion, based on such considerations as whether or not the student has met course prerequisites, is prepared to perform graduate-level work in the course, and is likely to successfully complete the course.
 Instructors are not obligated to accommodate undergraduate student requests to enroll in graduate-level courses.
 Furthermore, it should be noted that all students in graduate-level courses are expected to be held to a similar performance standard with respect to quality, quantity, and type of work performed.

-Full-time student status (12-18 credits).
+Full-time student status (12–18 credits).
 The usual study load of a student is about 15 credits per semester, with an ordinary range of 12 to 18 credits.
 Please note that international students and athletes must be enrolled for a minimum of 12 credits in the fall and spring semesters.
 For more information, please contact International Student Services (608-262-2044) or the Fetzer Student Athlete Academic Center (608-262-1787).
 For students receiving financial aid, federal regulations require any student receiving financial assistance to maintain academic progress and be working toward a degree.
 See satisfactory academic progress (SAP) for more details.

 Light load (less than 12 credits).
 A program of fewer than 12 credits may be carried without the specific authorization of an academic dean.
 However, students are encouraged to consult a dean regarding the decision to carry a light load.
 A light load may affect a student's eligibility for financial aid (including Social Security and Veterans' benefits), dependent health insurance, international student visa status, University Housing accommodations, or athletic eligibility.